microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 1. Will this edit, in scenarios where it applies, have all the effects I want it to have?
 2. Will this edit, in scenarios where it applies, have none of the effects I do not want it to have?

-The answer to the first question will be negative if some desirable postcondition is missing or an existing one is too narrow.
+The answer to the first question will be "no" if some desirable postcondition is missing or an existing one is too narrow.
 For example, `SharedTree`'s remove operation on arrays does not guarantee that the array which contains the nodes at the time the edit is initiated will have fewer nodes immediately after the edit is applied compared to immediately before the edit is applied.
 This is because `SharedTree`'s remove operation applies even when the nodes have been concurrently moved to a different array.

-The answer to the second question will be negative if a postcondition is undesirable or too broad.
+The answer to the second question will be "no" if a postcondition is undesirable or too broad.
 For example, `SharedTree`'s delete operation on map nodes comes with the guarantee that, immediately after the edit is applied, the map will have no node associated with the key.
 This would be too broad of a postcondition in scenarios where one wouldn't want to risk removing a node that was concurrently set for that key.